How to MIG Weld Stainless to Mild Steel: Step by Step

 - 2.5% carbon dioxide (CO2).

-If you have a 120V welder, the short-circuit mode is great to weld stainless to mild steel from 18ga (1.2mm) up to 3/16″ (4.8mm).
-Or if you have a 240V welder up to 1/4″ (6.4mm).
-After that thickness, you can use the next mode.
+If you have a 120V welder, you can weld 18ga (1.2 mm) up to 3/16″ (4.8 mm) thick metals.
+With a 240V welder up to 1/4″ (6.4 mm).
+For thicker metals, you should use the spray mode.

 If you want to use the spray transfer, you select shielding gas with: